Recent Additions to the Collection

 Our collection of drawings, prints, paintings and sculpture has historically favoured white male artists, reflecting the traditional narrative of Western art history.
 In our collecting today, we are trying to rectify the historic imbalance between white male artists and other artists who have been sidelined because they are female, non-white, non-Western, LGBTQ+ or marginalised due to mental health or physical disability.

-In Exchanges, recent acquisitions are presented alongside archival documents, showing how what we collect today strives to reflect our society as a whole, rather than a small fraction of it.
+In Exchanges, we show how what we collect today strives to reflect our society as a whole, rather than a small fraction of it.

 Image: Frédéric Bruly Bouabré, (1923-2014), Le serpent à deux têtes m'inspira l'idée d'un symbole d'état d'alliance (The two-headed serpent inspired me with the idea of a covenant state symbol) 2010 .
 (Detail)